 - There are no career stage restrictions associated with this prize.

-- When nominating previous RSC prize or award winners, please remember that a person cannot be awarded twice for substantially the same body of work.
+- When nominating previous RSC prize winners, please remember that a person cannot be awarded twice for substantially the same body of work.

 - Nominees should only be nominated once for this prize in any given prize cycle.
 In cases where we receive more than one nomination for the same nominee, only one nomination will go forward to judging.

-To make a nomination, please use our online nominations system to submit the following information:
+Please use our online nominations system to submit the following information:

 - Your name and contact details.
 The RSC reserves the right to amend nominations if necessary to ensure the anonymity of the nominator.